straw-hat-team/adr/adrs/4937890790/README.md

-Because in the worst case, you can see the mapping from `Button` to `Btn` happening in the code, although you are not 100% confident that `Btn` is the same button context, because you still need to know the import, you are somehow optimistic that it may be.
+Because in the worst case, you can see the mapping from `Button` to `Btn` happening in the code, although you are not 100% confident that `Btn` is the same `Button` context, because you still need to know the import, you are somehow optimistic that it may be.
 There is an explicit remapping happening, helping the reader to understand that in this file, for whatever reason, `Button` must become `Btn`.